PhD project: Electromagnetic corrections to hadron processes in finite volume

 Project description

 The Standard Model is our best current theory of fundamental particle physics.
-Despite its success we know there must be new, hitherto unknown physics to explain observations from astronomical data such as dark matter and the matter asymmetry of the Universe.
+Despite its success we know there must be new, hitherto unknown physics to explain observations from astronomical data, such as dark matter and the matter asymmetry of the Universe.
 A promising avenue to discover the new physics is to test the Standard Model to its absolute limits through high-precision calculations scrutinised against experimental measurements.
-In this project you will work on theoretical developments needed for precision tests at low energies, where both the strong force (QCD) and electromagnetic corrections (QED) need to be taken into account.
+In this project you will work on theoretical developments needed for precision tests at low energies, where both the strong force (QCD) and electromagnetic corrections (QED) must be taken into account.

 References: